 What Is Considered Statutory Rape in Florida?

 In Florida, the crime of “unlawful sexual activity with a minor” is what is commonly known as “statutory rape.”
 A statutory rape conviction can potentially result in severe consequences that are life-altering.
-If you are facing a statutory rape investigation or charge, the first and most critical step to take is to consult with one of the leading sex crime defense attorneys in St. Petersburg with Russo, Pelletier & Sullivan.
+If you are facing a statutory rape investigation or charge, the first and most critical step to take is to consult with one of the leading sex crime defense attorneys in St. Petersburg with The Law Offices of Marc N. Pelletier.

 What Is the Florida Legislative Definition of Statutory Rape?